TobyGWilliams/PhotobothJS/README.md

 # Photoboothjs

 An application to operate a photobooth a party.
-Writen using nodeJS, Angular, gphoto2 and some other stuff probably.
+Writen using nodeJS, Angular, gphoto2, Ardunio and some other stuff probably.

 # Setup